Starting studies

 Remember to have all the required documents for the process ready when starting the application process.

-Obtaining your residence permit card on time means everything regarding being able to start your studies on time and not to lose your place at LUT University.
+Obtaining your residence permit card on time means everything regarding being able to start your studies on time.

 After having confirmed your place at LUT University, submit your housing application to the following student housing providers as soon as possible.